arifszn/velvet/README.md

 ## Features

-- Dockerized Environment: Easily set up and manage your development environment using Docker.
+- **Dockerized Environment:** Easily set up and manage your development environment using Docker.

-- CLI for Resource Generation: Quickly generate resource files (controller, service, repository, DTO, entity, and route) using the CLI tool.
+- **CLI for Resource Generation:** Quickly generate resource files (controller, service, repository, DTO, entity, and route) using the CLI tool.

-- Service Repository Pattern: Maintain a clean and modular codebase with a well-structured service repository pattern.
+- **Service Repository Pattern:** Maintain a clean and modular codebase with a well-structured service repository pattern.

-- Zod Validation: Ensure data integrity with schema-based validation using Zod.
+- **Zod Validation:** Ensure data integrity with schema-based validation using Zod.

-- Class Transformer Output DTOs: Clean and transform your data with Class Transformer.
+- **Class Transformer DTOs:** Clean and transform your data with Class Transformer.

-- Swagger UI and Redoc UI: Automatically generate and visualize your API documentation.
+- **Swagger UI and Redoc UI:** Automatically generate and visualize your API documentation.

-- ESLint and Prettier: Enforce coding standards and ensure a consistent code style.
+- **ESLint and Prettier:** Enforce coding standards and ensure a consistent code style.

 ## Getting Started